webpack/webpack.js.org/src/content/api/compilation-hooks.md

 ---

 The `Compilation` module is used by the `Compiler` to create new compilations (or builds).
-A `Compilation` instance has access to all modules and their dependencies (most of which are circular references).
+A `compilation` instance has access to all modules and their dependencies (most of which are circular references).
 It is the literal compilation of all the modules in the dependency graph of an application.
 During the compilation phase, modules are loaded, sealed, optimized, chunked,